+FINANCIAL AID S ΓATUS AND WAIVER

+(Pell Grants, Stafford Loans) tow pool of Health Sciences to credit my Title IV payment(s) ard my school charges incurred in addition to my narges can include, but are not limited to: books,

+I understand that I have the right statement. to refuse to authorize any of the items on this

+Student ·

+Signature Date

+AUTHORIZATION TO REDUC CE TITLE IV LOAN DEBT

-FINANCIAL AID STATUS AND WAIVER (Pell Grants, Stafford Lo en School of Health Sciences to credit my Title IV payment(s ns) toward my school charges incurred in addition to my hool charges can include, but are not limited to: books, , etc. I understand that I have the right to refuse to authorize any of the items on this statement.
-Student · Signature Date AUTHORIZATION TO REDUCE TITLE IV LOAN DEBT I (student) hereby authorize the return of any credit balance remaining on my account, of my enrollment to my t the end of an award year, end of a loan period, or at the end itle IV student loans in order to reduce my overall student at this authorization is voluntary and may be rescinded at any If rescinded, I must inforcedit balance existing at the school in writing and will then receive a refund of any hat time within 14 days.
+regardless of the source, at the en of my enrollment to my Title IV eturn of any credit balance remaining on my account, and of an award year, end of a loan period, or at the end student loans in order to reduce my overall student authorization is voluntary and may be rescinded at any

+If rescinded, I must inform the so credit balance existing at that time chool in writing and will then receive a refund of any the within 14 days.

+Student

-Student Signature Date
+Signature Date